 There are various things that a copywriter writes, it’s not just “text that someone will read on the site”.
 A copywriter, for example, writes a screenplay for a TV commercial.
 The copywriter creates a complete landing page, the designer arranges it to look beautiful.
-A top copywriter also understands design, which makes the designer’s job easier because he won’t get any unrealistic request from him.
+A top copywriter also understands design, which makes the designer’s job easier because he won’t get any unrealistic requests from him.

 A copywriter is a very specific person – he has talents for writing but also talents for selling.
 It is one of those “shadow” occupations that people do not even know exists, and in fact, their work can affect the brains of millions of people.
-Copywriters must know extremely well the psychology of the masses, human weaknesses and fears, to have great empathy but also unscrupulousness at the same time.
+Copywriters must know extremely well the psychology of the masses, human weaknesses, and fears, to have great empathy but also unscrupulousness at the same time.
 In a word, Don Draper 🙂

 It is important to emphasize that there is no connection between the term copyright and copywriter.
-A copy is a text in marketing, which started to be called that because it is something that goes to print, is copied and duplicated.
-So a copy-writer is a copywriter.
+A copy is a text in marketing, which started to be called that because it is something that goes to print, is copied, and duplicated.
+So a copywriter is a copywriter.

 Call To Action

-A call to action is the moment when we ask people to do something – leave us an email address, call a phone, buy a product.
+A call to action is the moment when we ask people to do something – leave us an email address, call a phone, or buy a product.
 Every direct marketing campaign must have some kind of call to action, usually at the end of the landing page, but it can also be repeated several times during the text.
 A good copywriter knows at what point to put a call to action – usually the moment a visitor experiences the culmination of emotions that have slowly accumulated as he reads.

 When you say “title,” people usually mean some “scandalous” portal headlines that use it as bait to attract people to a click.